cs3398-vulcans-ponfarr/UPair-TxState-Project/README.md

 •	**Peter Cowsar**:
 &nbsp;&nbsp; I got the database to a functional stage that could be used to test and create the application.
 &nbsp;&nbsp; I could have helped initiate the process of joining the database with the other application components.
-•	**Jacob Gotcher**: I built the front side website and coded the initial app.py driver file.
+•	**Jacob Gotcher**: Made changes to front-side webpages.
+Modified aspects of the CSS to have a cleaner looking page.
 •	**Jon-Paul Kasper**: Classes for the backend using python

 •	**Cameron Valdez**: Python backend working to integrate the database.